sunflower-land/sunflower-land/SECURITY.md

 Once we have received your bug report, we will try to reproduce it and provide a more detailed response.
 Once the reported bug has been successfully reproduced, the Sunflower team will work on a fix.

-We are an open source project and don' always have the resources to answer straight away.
+We are an open source project and don't always have the resources to answer straight away.
 We are extremely appreciative that you are helping us make this game truly awesome!

 ## Bounty